SiliconLabs/wiseconnect/examples/snippets/wlan/concurrent_mode/readme.md

       #define LISTENING_PORT     <local_port>       // Local port to use
       #define SERVER_PORT        <remote_port>      // Remote server port
       #define SERVER_IP  "192.168.0.100"    // Remote server IP address
-      #define SOCKET_ASYNC_FEATURE 1                // Type of Socket used.
+      #define SOCKET_ASYNC_FEATURE 1                // Type of socket used.
 Synchronous = 0, Asynchronous = 1
 	  #define LISTEN_ON_AP_INTERFACE 1  // DUT wait on recieve either on STA or AP interface
 	  To listen_on_station = 0, listen_on_ap = 1
       ```

   - Throughput Measurement Types

-    - The application may be configured to measure throughput using UDP, TCP or TLS packets.
+    - The application may be configured to measure throughput using UDP, TCP, or TLS packets.
 Choose the measurement type using the `THROUGHPUT_TYPE` macro.

       ```c
       #define THROUGHPUT_TYPE  TCP_TX     // Selects the throughput option